 I’ve yet to meet a supervisor who likes to tell someone they’ve done something wrong or fire someone who is not a good fit for the role.
 Delivering corrective action is one task most managers are likely to put off.

 So how do we, as supervisors, muster up the willpower to do these tasks?

 I’m a firm believer that you should do what feels good.
-Nothing good can result from something done in anger or unhappiness.
-But, then how does anything ever get done?
+Nothing good can result from something that is done in anger or unhappiness.
+But if that’s the case, how does anything ever get done?